rocky-linux/documentation/docs/books/learning_ansible/01-basic.md

 ### Test with the ping module

-By default password login is not allowed by Ansible.
+By default, password login is not allowed by Ansible.

 Uncomment the following line from the `[defaults]` section in the `/etc/ansible/ansible.cfg` configuration file and set it to True: